 There have also been a theoretical proposal of a spaser ("nanolaser") consisting of a metal nanoparticle coupled to a single chromophore [270].
-In this paper, a dipole-dipole interaction is illegitimately used at very small distances r where it has a singularity (diverging for $r \rightarrow 0$), leading to a dramatically overestimated coupling with the SP mode.
+In this paper, a dipole-dipole interaction is illegitimately used at very small distances r where it has a singularity (diverging for $r \to 0$), leading to a dramatically overestimated coupling with the SP mode.
 As a result, a completely unphysical prediction of CW spasing due to single chromophore has been obtained [270].
-In contrast, our theory [137] is based on the full (exact) field of the spasing SP mode without the dipole (or, any multipole) approximation.
-As our results of Sec.
-5.5 below show, hundreds of chromophores per metal nanoparticle are realistically requited for the spasing even under the most favorable conditions.
+In contrast, our theory [139] is based on the full (exact) field of the spasing SP mode without the dipole (or, any multipole) approximation.
+As our results of Sect.
+1.5.5 below show, hundreds of chromophores per metal nanoparticle are realistically requited for the spasing even under the most favorable conditions.

 There has been a vigorous experimental investigation of the spaser and the concepts of spaser.
 Stimulated emission of SPPs has been observed in a proof-of-principle experiment using pumped dye molecules as an active (gain) medium [261].
 There have also been later experiments that demonstrated strong stimulated emission compensating a significant part of the SPP loss [262, 271-274].
 As a step toward the lasing spaser, the first experimental demonstration has been reported of a partial compensation of the Joule losses in a metallic photonic metamaterial using optically pumped PbS semiconductor quantum dots [260].
 There have also been experimental investigations reporting the stimulated emission effects of SPs in plasmonic metal nanoparticles surrounded by gain media with dye molecules [275, 276].
-The full loss compensation and amplification of the long-range SPPs at $\lambda = 882$ nm in a gold nanostrip waveguide with a dyes solution as a gain medium has been observed [277].